ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 unpredictable when there are multiple senders making requests.

-In the second category, the Sled API presents itself synchronously, but database and tree handles are clonable and can be moved between threads.
+In the second category, the Sled API presents itself synchronously, but database and tree handles are cloneable and can be moved between threads.
 All that's required to process some request asynchronously is to clone the appropriate handle, move it into an async block, and make the call as part of the future.
 (We might want to use Tokio's blocking API for this, but this is